Primera Nacional: Format

 Thirty-seven teams play each other once for a total of thirty-six rounds.
 The top-placed team will be the champion and will also earn promotion to the Primera División.
 The teams placed from 2nd to 13th place will compete in the "Torneo Reducido" for the second promotion berth after the regular season ends, with the team placed 2nd entering in the third round, the team placed 3rd entering in the second round and the teams placed 4th to 13th entering in the first round.

 List of champions

-Since the first season held in 1986–87, the following teams have crowned champions of the division:
+Since the first season held in 1986–87, the following teams have crowned champions of the division: In case of championships defined by final, they are indicated.